huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 ```
 ansible network -c network_cli -m ping
 ```
-lets create a easy playbook to test if everything is working correctly ansible can be a bit pedantic with its formating so here is a
+Let’s create a easy playbook to test if everything is working correctly ansible can be a bit pedantic with its formatting so here is a

 ```
 sudo vim /etc/ansible/ping.yaml